benchristel/process-to-processes/src/index.md

 The degree of wholeness in a system inversely correlates with conflict between forces.

+Holographic structure &rarr; wholeness.
+You can see evidence of the whole in each part.

+Wholeness is recursive.
+A whole system consists of centers that are themselves whole.

 Wholeness predicts predictability.
 "You know you're reading good code when each routine you look at turns out to be pretty much what you expected" —Ward Cunningham.

 ## Latent, Weak, and Strong Centers